 Moulin Rouge! is a dizzying ride, a ridiculously melodramatic love triangle set against the infamous Parisian nightclub at the turn of the 20th Century.
 Penniless writer Christian (Ewan McGregor) falls in love with exotic singer/courtesan Satine (Nicole Kidman).
 But, oh dear, the club's oafish benefector (Richard Roxburgh) threatens to destroy everybody if he can't have Satine to himself.

-In case you haven't heard, Moulin Rouge! is also a musical, with its cast breaking into song - or snippets of songs - every couple of minutes, much of it consisting of campy (and at times very heartfelt) medleys of some of the most beloved and/or reviled pop hits of the last 30 years.
+In case you haven't heard, Moulin Rouge! is also a musical, with its cast breaking into song, or snippets of song, every couple of minutes, much of it consisting of campy (and at times very heartfelt) medleys of some of the most beloved and/or reviled pop hits of the last 30 years.
 Everything from "Like a Virgin" to "Lady Marmalade" to "Silly Love Songs" to "Smells Like Teen Spirit" is warbled.
 Really.

-It's the first of many goose-pimply moments, but of course it's entirely dependent on one's personal taste.
-A coworker put it best when she told me that in hip, urban Hollywood, the audience stood up and cheered; meanwhile, at a movie theatre in Average-Joe San Fernando Valley suburbia, people were walking out left and right.
+It's the first of many goose-pimply moments, but of course that's entirely dependent on one's personal taste.
+A coworker put it best when she told me that in hip, urbane Hollywood, the audience stood up and cheered; meanwhile, at a movie theatre in Average-Joe San Fernando Valley suburbia, people were walking out left and right.

-You may hate this film, but please go see it, for there will doubtfully be any other studio movie this year that achieves the level of artistry that Moulin Rouge! does, and even its detractors need to be reminded that there is still some hope left for cinema.
+You may hate this film, but please go see it, for I doubt there will be any other studio movie this year that achieves its level of artistry, and even its detractors need to be reminded that there is still some hope left for cinema.